 - Ivan Ramírez, Head of Avian Species Team at the UN Convention of Migratory Species on the importance of good planning, including sensitivity mapping tools to inform the siting of new windfarms as a way to avoid and minimise negative impacts on birds.

-- Finally, we will hear reactions by key stakeholders from industry and civil society:
+- Finally, we heard reactions by key stakeholders from industry and civil society:

 Maxime Oillic, Strategic Communications Manager, Wind Europe